 I came across this poem on my aunt’s Facebook page.
-This sums up the last part of 2018 for me and how I’m viewing this fresh and oh-so-exciting new year.
-I’m committed to moving forward as placidly as possible.
+This sums up this last year (and the few years prior—it’s also kind of a swirl) and also how I’m viewing this fresh and exciting new year.
+I’m committed to moving forward as placidly—and freely—as possible.

 By Max Ehrmann, 1952